ydb-platform/ydb/ydb/docs/en/core/integrations/visualization/finebi.md

 Before you begin, make sure that the following software is installed:

 * [FineBI](https://intl.finebi.com/).
-* PostgreSQL JDBC driver for FineBI.
+* PostgreSQL JDBC driver uploaded to FineBI.

     {% note info %}

     You can download the latest PostgreSQL JDBC driver from the [Download page](https://jdbc.postgresql.org/download/) of the PostgreSQL web site.
-For information on how to install the PostgreSQL JDBC driver, refer to the [FineBI documentation](https://help.fanruan.com/finebi-en/doc-view-1540.html).
+For information on how to upload the PostgreSQL JDBC driver to FineBI, refer to the [FineBI documentation](https://help.fanruan.com/finebi-en/doc-view-1540.html).

     {% endnote %}